 - Go through your garage.
 Things tend to get piled up and forgotten in the garage, making it one of the biggest problem areas to focus on when decluttering.
 Perform a walkthrough each month to ensure everything is in the right place and if there are any items you can get rid of or move to storage.

 Need more space in your home?
 Extra Space Storage can help you make room for what matters most.
 We have convenient storage facilities throughout the U.S. that can help you declutter your space.
-Find a storage unit near you!
+Find storage units near you!